cviviers/prob_3D_segmentation/README.md

-# 3d_unet_secondary_features
+# 3d U-Net Secondary Features
 Resources shared as part of the paper - Improved Pancreatic Tumor Detection by Utilizing Clinically-Relevant Secondary Features

 # Datasets
-A part of the [Medical Decathlon](http://medicaldecathlon.com/) dataset - Pancreas & Tumour was reanotted for this work.
+We use the [Medical Decathlon](http://medicaldecathlon.com/) dataset - Task 07 Pancreas & Tumour.
+A few cases were supplimented with additional annotations of the  pancreatic duct, common bile duct, pancreas and pancreatic tumour for this work.
 The new annotations and corresponding CT volumes (nifti) can be downloaded [here](http://medicaldecathlon.com/).

 # Code
-Reach out for any enquiries about the network architecture/code
+The approach is based on [https://github.com/wolny/pytorch-3dunet](https://github.com/wolny/pytorch-3dunet).
+For any further details feel free to reach out.